Arnaud-Nauwynck/Arnaud-Nauwynck.github.io/_posts/2017-09-29-Exercise-Git.markdown

 <H1>Question 5 - branch, merge</H1>

-Create a local new branch, swicth to this new branch
+Create a local new branch, switch to this new branch

 {%highlight shell%}
 $ git branch